 - Look up vegan and vegan-friendly restaurants in your town using the Happy Cow website and app

 Well, that’s my story!
-After being vegan for well over five years, I can say that I’ve never felt better in my life – both physically and emotionally.
+After being vegan for well over eleven years, I can say that I’ve never felt better in my life – both physically and emotionally.
 Those are my reasons for a plant-based lifestyle.
 And I’ll never look back.